boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 - Modules are namespaces for code entities.
 - Module interfaces are automatically generated from implementations and their import/export declarations.
 - Module interfaces hide implementation details.
-- The import hierarchy is always a directed acylic graph, supporting a layered modular software structure.
+- The import hierarchy is always a directed acyclic graph, supporting a layered modular software structure.
 - Every layer is separately testable and reusable.
 - The compiler recursively compiles programs and modules along the dependency hierarchy.
 - Optionally importing all implementation details allows for white-box testing.